ub-unibe-ch/ds-pytools/web-tools/e-manuscripta-access/README.md

 0. Introduction
 1. Metadata access with Polymatheia
 2. Direct metadata access via OAI-PMH
-3. Download fulltext files from e-rara website.
+3. Download fulltext files from e-manuscripta website.

 You may start from the beginning and walk trough the whole notebook or jump to the section that suits you.
 Also, it's a good idea to play around with the code in the cells and see what happens.
 Have fun!